Helminthotheca echioides: Ecology

 Bristly oxtongue is an opportunist species which will colonise disturbed ground very quickly.
 It is considered to act as a therophyte, which completes its life cycle quickly, or a hemicryptophyte, which has a basal rosette to survive unfavourable conditions such as winter or drought.
 The feathery pappus allows seeds to be widely dispersed by the wind, but it has no capacity for vegetative spread (for example, by stolons or bulbs).
 Typical habitats for it include waste ground, field margins, sea walls, road verges and banks on clay soils or chalk.
 One reason for its success is that it is particularly resistant to drought, being able to sprout from basal shoots after dry periods.

 It generally grows in places where there is full sunlight, whilst also tolerating partial shade, for example, by hedgerows; it requires moderately damp soils with a slightly alkaline reaction; and it prefers moderately fertile conditions.
 The Ellenberg values in Britain are L = 7, F = 5, R = 7, N = 6, and S = 0.

 It is a lowland plant in the British Isles, recorded only up to 370 m (in south Wales).

 The UK Database of Insects and their Food Plants lists four species that make use of bristly oxtongue.
 The larvae of the fly Tephritis separata, which is widespread throughout Europe and Asia, live on the flowers.
 The wasp Phanacis caulicola (Hedicke, 1939) has larvae that tunnel chambers inside the stem, leaving no visible sign of their presence until they emerge.
-Two moths also live on this species: Neocochylis hybridella caterpillars feed within the seedheads, and the Tortrix moth Aethes tesserana larvae feed within the roots.
+Two moths also live on this species: Neocochylis hybridella caterpillars feed within the seedheads, and the tortrix moth Aethes tesserana larvae feed within the roots.
 Both these species are also widespread in Europe and western Asia.

 Uses

 The leaves were formerly used as a pot herb, and were "esteemed good to relax the bowels".
 There are also various reports of it being used as an antihelminthic treatment, although this may be due to confusion about the meaning of its name.
-The English herbalist Nicholas Culpeper considered "Lang de Boeuf" to be a good cure for melancholy (when steeped in wine), and a general alexipharmic (antidote to unspecified toxins).
+The English herbalist Nicholas Culpeper considered "lang de boeuf" to be a good cure for melancholy (when steeped in wine), and a general alexipharmic (antidote to unspecified toxins).

 Although it is not a popular culinary herb, some foragers like to use the flowers to flavour vinegar.

-Some pet owners feed the leaves to their tortoises, but many apparently do not like it.
+Some pet owners feed bristly oxtongue to their tortoises, but they do not like it.